mnguyen0226/a3tgcn_cps/README.md

 - Need to saved and loaded train model => Evaluate with poisoned dataset
 - :soon: Experience with Mahalanobis Outlier => Understand the pipeline
+- Make the prediction next line to 1 instead of 3
 - Provide Bench-marking results
 - Option: Continue to help Namzul with GANs
 - Option: Working on Attribution